-At the edge of Brösarps slopes - with the wide sandy beaches of Hanö Bay in the north and the characteristic coastline past Ahus towards Stenshuvud in the south - is Haväng.
+At the edge of Brösarp's slopes - with Hanö Bay's vast sandy beaches to the north and the characteristic coast past Ahus towards Stenshuvud in the south - lies Haväng.
 Taste the word!
 Only a beautiful place can live up to such a beautiful name.
-Extensive heaths, rolling green pastures and a unique flora and fauna.
+Extensive moors, rolling green pastures and a unique flora and fauna.

 Haväng has managed to remain original and not built up.
 In the field, until the middle of the 40 century lay the small fishing village of Knäbäck.
 This was wiped out for the shooting field's sake.
 Some of the houses were installed and got a new life south of Stenshuvud, at Rörum's beach and got the name Knäbäckshusen, a charming, genuine street stump on the sandy slope towards the Baltic Sea.